As Philippines battle grinds on, some displaced die in centres

-MARAWI CITY, Philippines Four weeks since fierce fighting broke out in the southern Philippines, some people who fled the battle are dying in over-crowded and unsanitary evacuation centres, health officials say.
+MARAWI CITY, Philippines (Reuters) - Four weeks since fierce fighting broke out in the southern Philippines, some people who fled the battle are dying in over-crowded and unsanitary evacuation centres, health officials say.

 At least 24 people have died in the centres since fighting between security forces and Islamist militants erupted in Marawi City, Health Secretary Paulyn Ubial told reporters.